 In parallel, the SEC has also sought to make it easier for public firms to conduct follow-on offerings.
 Some of these changes target large firms, such as the introduction of the "well-known seasoned issuer" category in 2005.
 But others apply to small issuers, most notably the 2008 rule allowing firms with public floats below \$75 million to raise equity via shelf registrations, which led to a 49% increase in the treated firms' annual probability of raising equity (Gustafson & Iliev 2017).
+Since 2008, the SEC also makes it easier for public companies to conduct at-the-market (ATM) follow-on offerings, direct share issuances sold in the secondary market that differ from traditional SEOs in that they forgo underwriters (Billett et al. 2019).

+The last few years have also seen substantial innovation in the listing process itself.
 Since 2020, there has been a proliferation of firms going public via SPAC mergers.
 However, once all costs are considered, there is no evidence that SPACs result in lower listing expenses-if anything, the opposite appears to be the case (Gahng et al. 2021).
-Direct listings have higher potential to result in lower expenses, but they are too recent to draw any firm conclusions-particularly those involving primary shares, only allowed in the NYSE since December 2020 and in the Nasdaq since March 2021.
+Direct listings have higher potential to result in lower expenses, but they are too recent to draw any firm conclusions- particularly those involving primary shares, only allowed in the NYSE since December 2020 and in the Nasdaq since March 2021.